FSA ID for Free Application to Federal Student Aid (FAFSA)

-What happened to the old Federal Study Aid PIn?
+What happened to the old Federal STUDENT Aid PIn?

 The main reason we made the change was to increase security.
 Having a username and password is much more secure than a PIN that you enter in conjunction with personally identifiable information (your Social Security number, name, and date of birth).
 The fewer times you have to enter personally identifiable information over the Internet, the safer you are.

 You, and your parent if you're a dependent student, can apply for an FSA ID at any time.
 If you don't have one by the time you fill out your FAFSA, you will be prompted to apply for one.
 However, if you think the Social Security Administration (SSA) might have the wrong name or date of birth for you in its records, go to www.ssa.gov now to find out how to correct any errors.
 Your information must be correct with the SSA before your FAFSA or FSA ID can be processed.

 What if I forget my FSA ID username or password?